openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

     -l "<absolute_path>"        Required for CPU custom layers.
 Absolute path to a shared library with the kernels implementations.
           Or
     -c "<absolute_path>"        Required for GPU custom kernels.
 Absolute path to an .xml file with the kernels description.
-    -hint "<throughput(or just 'tput')/latency">
+    -hint "performance hint (latency or throughput or none)"   Optional.
+Performance hint allows the OpenVINO device to select the right network-specific settings.
-                                Optional.
-Performance hint (optimize for latency or throughput).
+                                 'throughput' or 'tput': device performance mode will be set to THROUGHPUT.
-                                The hint allows the OpenVINO device to select the right network-specific settings, as opposite to just accepting specific values from the sample command line.
+                                 'latency': device performance mode will be set to LATENCY.
-                                So you can specify only the hint without setting explicit 'nstreams' or other device-specific options.
+                                 'none': no device performance mode will be set.
-    -api "<sync/async>"         Optional (deprecated).
+                                Using explicit 'nstreams' or other device-specific options, please set hint to 'none' -api "<sync/async>"         Optional (deprecated).
 Enable Sync/Async API.
 Default value is "async".
     -niter "<integer>"          Optional.
 Number of iterations.
 If not specified, the number of iterations is calculated depending on a device.
     -nireq "<integer>"          Optional.
 Number of infer requests.
 Default value is determined automatically for a device.